mattlubbers/Udacity-RoboND-Pick_Place_Robot/README.md

 ---
 ### Kinematic Analysis
-#### 1. Run the forward_kinematics demo and evaluate the kr210.urdf.xacro file to perform kinematic analysis of Kuka KR210 robot and derive its DH parameters.
+#### 1. Kinematic Analysis of Kuka KR210 Robot

 Here is an example of how to include an image in your writeup.

 ![alt text][image1]

-#### 2. Using the DH parameter table you derived earlier, create individual transformation matrices about each joint.
+#### 2. Individual transformation matrices about each joint.
 In addition, also generate a generalized homogeneous transform between base_link and gripper_link using only end-effector(gripper) pose.

 Links | alpha(i-1) | a(i-1) | d(i-1) | theta(i)
 --- | --- | --- | --- | ---